title image

 The community of faith of Plymouth-Trinity United Church opens doors and hearts wide to the Swahili-speaking community!

-The reverends Emmanuel Tehindrazanarivelo and Samuel V Dansokho convened a first meeting of Sherbrooke's Working Group of French-speaking and Swahili-speaking Ministries in January at Plymouth-Trinity, to organize the year 2025.
+The reverends Emmanuel Tehindrazanarivelo and Samuel V Dansokho first convened a meeting of Sherbrooke's Working Group of French-speaking and Swahili-speaking Ministries in 2025 at Plymouth-Trinity.
 Since then, much has happened.

 As written in the French-language Infolettre of the United Church of Canada: “Célébrons ensemble l'émergence de ce nouveau ministère en notre sein et prions pour tous les membres de ce groupe.”